ihavethatonvinyl/blog/content/conversations/collecting-across-generations-a-talk-featuring-my-daughter-natalie.md

 title: "Collecting Across Generations: a talk featuring my daughter, Natalie"
 date: 2025-01-25T16:53:00.000Z
 draft: true
+summary: Well, the memory that just popped up is my brother and I calling the station to request songs when we were, like, three and six and I remember wanting to hear a song and the guys at the radio station thinking it was so cool that kids were calling in requesting Korn.
 ---
 *I sat down with my daughter, Natalie Sparaccio, to talk about our records, and how we influenced each other’s music taste and collection.*